rokicki/type3search/README.md

 # Things that need doing

+If encodings are not found, using StandardEncoding will break certain fonts, so either abandon this direction or come up with something more robust.

 Mention somewhere some non-obvious gotchas.
 For instance, cmmi10 numbers don't work in OSX Preview (but do in Chrome and Acrobat) (the glyph names include oldstyle).